Andresmup/github-foundations/21_OPEN_SOURCE/Readme.md

 The file in the repo will be listed as either (license.md, license, LICENSE.md or License.md )

+## GITHUB SECURES OPEN SOURCE SOFTWARE

+GitHub works hard to secure the open source software you use.
+We provide businesses with best practices to learn and leverage across their workflows.

+GitHub offers various configuration options for projects to enhance security and streamline workflows.
+These options include:

+- GitHub Advisory Database, Vulnerable Dependency Alerts, and Dependabot: GitHub provides tools that utilize data from GitHub Security Advisories and the National Vulnerability Database (NVD) to identify vulnerabilities in open source code.
+Dependabot automates the creation of pull requests for known vulnerabilities, facilitating quick deployment of security fixes.
+- CVE Numbering Authority (CNA) Integration: GitHub allows project maintainers to request CVE numbers for identified vulnerabilities and publish advisories directly on the platform, ensuring timely communication and awareness within the community.
+- Machine Learning Model for Security Release Detection: GitHub employs a machine learning model to identify security-related commits among the vast number of daily processes on the platform, streamlining the detection of security fixes.
+- Security Advisory API: GitHub's Security Advisory API provides access to security feeds and dependency upgrades, enabling integration into existing tools and workflows for effective vulnerability management.
+- GitHub Packages: GitHub Packages offers a centralized repository for managing public and private packages securely, providing detailed information and facilitating trust and collaboration within the community.
+- Dependency Insights: GitHub offers dependency insights to help organizations understand their software dependencies, identify security vulnerabilities, and make informed decisions regarding dependency management.
+- Token Scanning: GitHub employs token scanning to detect sensitive information such as access credentials in code commits, preventing inadvertent leaks and proactively invalidating compromised credentials.
+- Activity Insights: GitHub provides activity insights to help organizations track development patterns, security vulnerabilities, and issue resolutions, enabling informed decision-making and proactive risk mitigation.
+- Platform Security and Compliance: GitHub ensures platform security and compliance with standards such as SOC II and FedRAMP low certification, safeguarding the integrity of hosted code and data.
+- GitHub Connect: GitHub Connect facilitates integration between GitHub Enterprise Cloud and GitHub Enterprise Server, enabling seamless collaboration between internal teams and the wider open-source community while maintaining security and compliance.
+- Extensible Platform for Security Tools: GitHub's extensible platform allows integration with leading security tools and services, empowering organizations to customize their security workflows and adapt to evolving threats effectively.

 ## SPONSORS
 Sponsorship payments are facilitated two ways:
 - Payments through Github on Github.com